BEagle1984/silverback/docs/_docs/2-configuration/202-outbound.md

 #### Custom outbound queue

-You can easily create another implementation targeting another kind of storage, simply creating your own `IOutboundQueueProducer` and `IOutboundQueueConsumer` and plug them in.
+You can easily create another implementation targeting another kind of storage, simply creating your own `IOutboundQueueWriter` and `IOutboundQueueReader` and plug them in.

 <figure class="csharp">
 <figcaption>Startup.cs</figcaption>